 A lack of exercise leads to a lack of flexibility as well as weak muscles throughout the body, causing back pain.

-Plus a lack of exercise can often mean you’re carrying extra weight which again is putting extra strain on the body, specifically on the spine.
+Plus a lack of exercise can often mean you’re carrying extra weight which is putting additional strain on the body, specifically on your spine.

-There are some female specific back pain causes due to differences in the pelvic structure and hormonal changes, as well of course as back pain associated with pregnancy.
+There are some female specific back pain causes such as differences in the pelvic structure and hormonal changes, as well as back pain associated with pregnancy.

 Pregnancy can really take its toll on your back, however there are a number of different techniques and treatments you can try to relieve the pressure.

-A number of studies have also looked at the psychology of back pain, specifically the impact that stress has on the lower back pain.
+A number of studies have also looked at the psychology of back pain, specifically the impact that stress has on your lower back.

 A recent study looked at how mindfulness techniques could be used to alleviate stress in back pain patients with positive results.

 Understanding your pain and finding the right treatment, often starts with understanding whether you’re suffering from acute or chronic back pain.